 Furthemore, thanks to her contacts with cultures where dance plays a prominent role (The East, Africa, Carribean), she encounters authentic dance of the people, who make it different from stage adaptations and the Western way of moving.

-In addition to the principles demonstrated by Malkovsky, she acquired the basics of rhythmics at the Jaques Dalcroze Institute in Brussels, adapting those principles to her own teaching.
+In addition to the link between movement and music demonstrated by Malkovsky, she acquired the basics of rhythmics at the Jaques Dalcroze Institute in Brussels, adapting those principles to her own teaching.
 She regularly trains with rhythm specialists such as Arnould Massart and Brigitte Platteau and takes part in workshops such as the "TaKeTiNa" method and Dalcroze trainings.